All about Jay

 Jay is hard working, dedicated to his community and passionate for the United States.
 He has proven himself to be a strong leader in local government, during his military career, his private medical practice, and as a member of many professional associations.

-His drive for success and his results-oriented leadership skills make him a true man of action.
+Jay’s drive for success and results-oriented leadership skills make him a true man of action.
 Whether it’s in the operating room or representing the people of Illinois, Kinzler is a man you can count on.

 Jay is a patriot and always wanted to serve in the military.
 He finally got his chance when he was sworn into the United States Army Reserve in November 2007.
-Jay now serves as a Colonel in the US Army Reserve and is assigned to Fort Benning where he has performed his annual training and worked the last several years.
+Jay now serves as a Colonel in the U.S. Army Reserve and is assigned to Fort Benning.

 Jay is an Elmhurst Outpatient Surgery Center Board of Director and served many years on the Elmhurst Memorial Healthcare Medical Executive Committee.
 He was elected Medical Staff President of Elmhurst Memorial Hospital in September of 2015 and served as President through September of 2017.
 He now serves on the By-Laws Committee.
 He has served several years on the Medical Staff Quality Oversight Committee of Elmhurst Memorial Hospital and is currently a member of the Physician Advisory Council (formally Physician Strategic Planning Council.)

 During his career as a physician, he has served on several hospital committees including the Ethics Committee, the Quality Resource Management Committee of the Board of Trustees, the Surgical Review Committee and Cancer Registry committee.